cincodenada/freeway-exits/README.md

 minutes on my Core i7), because my patches aren't terribly optimized.
 I've deemed it not worth the effort to dig more into `osmfilter.c` to make them so, because I'd rather just set it running and wait it out.
-If [osmosis](osmosis) is installed it will merge all the auxiliary nodes into a single osm file for checking over in JOSM, etc, but the merged file is not used by the script itself.
+If [osmosis](osmosis) is available it will merge all the auxiliary nodes into a single osm file for checking over manually in JOSM, etc, but the merged file is not used by the script itself.

 ## Contact